-Commercial services are seeking funding for a Police Staff manager, to co-ordinate and deliver the different elements of the Programme.
+Commercial Services are seeking funding for 8 Police Staff, from the Step Change Growth Programme for 2005/2006, to support these objectives.
+These include a Police Staff manager, to co-ordinate and deliver the different elements of the Programme.
 The focus will be on deploying resources for the effective management of the supplier interface, stock levels, customers, and to provide an important focal point with Training School managers.